 For those salivating to find out which secured credit cards will best help repair their credit, here are five of our favorites:

-Discover It® Secured Credit Card
+Capital One Platinum Secured Credit Card

 Of course, if your credit is bad, you’ll have to pay the $200, but even that is one of the lowest fees around.

-In addition to being the cheapest secured card to start, Capital One® raises credit limits (with good payment history) after only 5 months.
+In addition to being the cheapest secured card to start, Capital One will consider you automatically for a higher credit limit in as little as six months.
 This makes it the fastest credit-repairing card on this list.

-USAA Secured Card® Platinum Visa®
+USAA Secured Card Platinum Visa

-When you open a USAA Secured Card® Platinum Visa®, your $250-$5000 deposit is used to open a two-year certificate of deposit, the balance of which becomes your limit.
+When you open a USAA Secured Card Platinum Visa, your $250-$5000 deposit is used to open a two-year certificate of deposit, the balance of which becomes your limit.

 The card also comes with a $35 annual fee, but it’s worth it to obtain USAA benefits like rental car protection, fraud protection, and more.

-Veterans and active duty military are likely already familiar with USAA, but you don’t have to be in the armed forces to get a secured credit card with a low 10.15%-20.15% APR.
+Veterans and active duty military are likely already familiar with USAA, but you don’t have to be in the armed forces to get a secured credit card with a low APR.
 USAA reports to all three credit bureaus.

-OpenSky® Secured Visa® Credit Card
+Discover It Secured Credit Card

 Otherwise, you can use the card as you normally would with any credit card.
-Over time, you'll definitely improve your credit score as long as you make your payments on time.
+Over time, you'll improve your credit score as long as you make your payments on time.